mikeperry-tor/acwiki/Signaling-Channels/Documentation-of-Use.md

 ### Preservation of client IP

-Tor uses client IP addresses for metrics, circumvention settings, and anti-DoS features.
+Applications of signalling channels use client IP addresses for metrics, circumvention settings, and anti-enumeration features.
 Many signaling channels do not have an easy or trusted way of preserving client IP addresses.

+Not all of these use-cases requires trust.
+Geo-location for circumvention settings are in a client's best interest to provide an honest and accurate IP address.
+Some options are to take the same route as Conjure and use an additional STUN request to get the client's public IP address.
+We could also prompt the user to manually provide their country code, as Tor Browser does at a late stage in the autoconnect flow, or fetch locale information from the user's device.

+For metrics, the impact of attacker-spoofed IP addresses is probably fairly low compared the majority of honest clients.

+For anti-enumeration features, IP addresses as unique identifiers should probably be replaced with some other means of preventing enumeration.

 ### Compression